I’m going to attempt to answer this question alongside you: why suicide? The answer, which I hope that you will also understand, is all about meaning.

 What does society do to encourage meaning?

-There’s nothing wrong with science, technology, engineering, and mathematics…unless you are an artist.
+There’s nothing wrong with science, technology, engineering, and maths…unless you are a budding artist.
 Artists can be achievers, especially the artists who understand that it’s important to converge one’s passion and one’s purpose to make life sustainable.

 When we push people indiscriminately down a track that society says is good for them (and for us) we take a huge risk: for some, the track may be totally incompatible with their meaning.
 It’s like using “black-box” prescription medication: for a very few, one of the side effects could be death.
 One could argue that we don’t know until we try, and that’s valid, but if trying feels as bad as it clearly did for Alexandra and no one notices, what then?